Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

 After many years of this, I eventually progressed to...

-At this stage, you know all the codes.
+At this stage, you know ALL the codes.

 So you start to break them.

-You wear white to the club.
+You wear WHITE to the club. 😱

-Or you smile a lot.
+Or you SMILE a lot.😱

-It horrifies most of the goth patrons.
+It horrifies most of the noob goth patrons.

-But you don't give a crap anymore because you know everyone and the club organizers are your friends.
-You get mistaken for being a snob by insecure goths who see that you're having a great time but never actually bother to come meet you.
+You get mistaken for being a snob by insecure goths who see that you’re having a great time but never actually bother to come meet you.

-Elder goth stage is not about age, it's about knowing the culture intimately, being comfortable in it, having many friends who are in it, and just having a great time when you go out.
-Elder goths start getting bored of goth culture and branching out into different clubs, different music.
-They start wearing different colors, too.
+It’s about knowing the culture intimately, being comfortable in it, having many friends who are in it, and just having a great time when you go out.

 I loved this stage because I never had to pay to get into clubs, got lots of free drinks, and was really into making elaborate costumes that worked for other clubs, not just goth clubs.

-You think this is a joke but it's not, there really is a recovery stage for goths.
-This is marked by the emergence of one phrase every goth has said and heard.
+You think this is a joke but it’s not, there really is a recovery stage for goths.

 And it is complete bullshit.

-"I'm not goth."
+“I’m not goth.” 😂

-Every single goth will say this at some point, I swear.
 Even in a goth club, goths will say this to each other.
-It's weird.

-We are all not goths.
+We are ALL not goths.

-"Not really.
-Like, I use to be but...not anymore."
+“Not really.
+Like, I used to be but…not anymore.”

 "I dyed my hair blond, see?
 I moved across to [Metal]~ [Rockabilly] ~[Pin-Up]~[_____}, see?"